 Veil is a translucent greyish liquid applied to the laser's favorite targets on a vehicle, the highly reflective license plate, headlights, fog lights, turn signal lights and any vertical brightwork.
 We have no idea what's in this witch's brew and after having worked on getting the formula exactly right for many years, its inventor is understandably reluctant to volunteer the information.
 We don't blame him.
 And frankly, we really don't care.
 Our only question is: Does it work?

-Veil isn't claimed to make a vehicle disappear from lasers.
-It's intended to reduce the effective range of a laser, giving a driver extra time to react.
+Veil isn't claimed to make a vehicle disappear from lasers: it's intended to reduce the effective range of a laser, giving a driver extra time to react.
 The manufacturer also touts Veil's potential to enhance the effectiveness of a laser jammer.
 We've rarely seen a laser jammer that can't be defeated; at very close range the pinpoint laser beam often can shoot past a jammer and get a speed.
-But the best jammers can easily fend off a laser long enough for a driver to react.
+But a jammer can fend off a laser long enough for a driver to react.

 If the officer has no luck targeting the front license plate or grille area, within a few seconds he'll likely shift his aim.
 Usually it'll be a headlight, a terrific target for both radar and lasers.